~ Sandal Magna Castle ~

 He was a major

-one of his concubines, Maud de Nereford of Narford Hall
+of his concubines, Maud de Nereford of Narford Hall west

-west of Castle Acre.
+of Castle Acre.
 In 1317 he had Alice de Laci abducted.
+She

-with Thomas over the death of Gaveston may have been the
+Thomas over the death of Gaveston may have been the start of

-start of the 'Elland Feud'.
-However there had been strong
+the 'Elland Feud'.
+However there had been strong disagreement

-disagreement over who held lands in the region ['quo warranto']
+over who held lands in the region ['quo warranto'] since the time

 The eigth earl